-Bayern Munich v FC Augsburg
+Lewandowski scores late Bayern winner from spot

 Post update

-Attempt blocked.
-Robert Lewandowski (FC Bayern München) right footed shot from outside the box is blocked.
-Assisted by Thomas Müller.

-Reece Oxford (FC Augsburg) is shown the yellow card for a bad foul.

-Robert Lewandowski (FC Bayern München) wins a free kick in the attacking half.
+Marcel Sabitzer (FC Bayern München) wins a free kick in the attacking half.

 Post update